Outreach-Organization/AgeoX-Docs/src/app/docs/competition/page.md

 | 4️⃣   | Sorghum Squad   | 0.85       | Amylose Content         | 2025-01-27   |
 | 5️⃣   | The Overfitters | 0.80       | Starch Content          | 2025-01-26   |

-_The leaderboard will be updated at the end of the semester with your scores_
+_The leaderboard should be updated with your final scores at the end of the semester to declare a winner._

-🚀 Keep fine-tuning!
-Can you reach the top? 🔥
+Keep fine-tuning!
+Can you reach the top?